abhishekr7/Summarization-of-Radiological-Reports/README.md

 # Reference
 The idea is based on [this](https://arxiv.org/abs/1809.04698) paper

+# Dataset

+A compilation of approx. 2700 unique reports collected from the [Open-i National Library of Medicine -  National Institues of Health](https://openi.nlm.nih.gov/)

 # Components

-**crawler.ipynb**

-Python script used to scrape data from the [Open-i National Library of Medicine -  National Institues of Health website](https://openi.nlm.nih.gov/)

 **model.ipynb**